proudmonkey/AutoWrapper/README.md

 * A configurable `HTTP` `StatusCodes` and messages
 * Add support for `Swagger`
 * Add Logging support for `Request`, `Response` and `Exceptions`
-* Add options in the `middleware` to set a few properties.
-See `Options` section below.
+* A configurable middleware `options` to configure the wrapper.

 # Installation
 1. Download and Install the latest `AutoWrapper.Core` from NuGet or via CLI: